TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 - Learn about style guides and why they are important.
 - Set up a linter and prettier to make your code better.
-- Learn what template repositories are and how to set one up.

 ### Style guides